Qavvas/PCA/README.md

 4. Upon launch, input your purchased License Key into the secure prompt.

 ## 🚨 Note
 **Important Note:** Because this tool interacts with networks and is a compiled executable, **Windows Defender or your antivirus may falsely flag it as malicious** (often as a "Trojan" or "Wacatac").
 This is a false positive.
 You may need to add an exclusion for `PCA.exe` in your antivirus settings for it to launch successfully.
 I previously had this area boasting about how the only flags were false positives.
 However, I then notices a few vulnerabilities.
 Now, there are 9 false positives rather than 4, and Microsoft is one of them.
 This is because I used a tool known as PyArmor to obfuscate the code, which is a common tactic for malware.
 This is a necessary change.
+Check `false positive explanation` for an AI generated summary on why this was done/why it flags.

 ## 🔒 Licensing & Security (Paid Access)
 **Please Note:** PCA is a **paid** premium software.